cjherold/Spark/README.md

 ### Possible future additions
 * I need to test tailwinds
-* Server side rendering instead of just hosting the dist folder
+* Full server side rendering support instead of just hosting the dist folder
 * More docs and examples
 * jquery globally instead of importing it
 * bootstrap globally?